sk-akram/youtube-playlist-downloader/README.md

 ## step 3:
 get the chrome application path
 ## step 4:
-open cmd and run chrome.exe --remote-debugging-port=8080
-note- you can change the port no
+open cmd and cd to the chrome.exe and run chrome.exe --remote-debugging-port=8080 note- you can change the port no
 ## step 5:
 replace the video playlist then run the videos_scrapper.py file